 If you turn in an application/essay with grammatical and spelling errors, chances are you won’t be earning that scholarship.
 What does it show that scholarship committee about your work ethic if you didn’t take the extra time to comb through your work for any errors?
 You may even want to have someone else help you proofread your work just to be sure.
 Sometimes the longer we look at our own writing, the easier it is to miss errors.
 Take that extra time and be sure you are turning in quality work.

 Scholarships are free money to use towards your education, but it does take work and initiative to put together a great application that will be considered by the respective scholarship committee.
 Always be honest in writing about yourself and your experiences.
-Even non-academic experiences can be influential in an essay when it explains how it has impacted your life and potentially shapes your future and remember to follow the tips above to help you turn in the best application that you can.
+Even non-academic experiences can be influential in an essay when it explains how it has impacted your life and potentially shapes your future.
+Just remember to follow the tips above to help you turn in the best application that you can.
 We wish you the best of luck in your scholarship search!

 Did you know that HFS has a scholarship program?
 The Credit Union is offering seven (7) $2,500 scholarships to graduating Big Island high school seniors.
 Applications are available now and can be downloaded, or picked up at any branch location.
 Hurry, applications need to be postmarked or turned into any branch by February 28, 2019.